thetechxplore/UpstartBot/README.md

   <a href="https://github.com/thetechxplore/UpstartBot/issues" alt="Issues"><img src="https://img.shields.io/github/issues/thetechxplore/UpstartBot"></img></a>
 </p>
 A discord bot designed for my server (private bot).
-Rewritten in Python using Discord.py.
+Rewritten in JavaScript using Discord.JS.
 Its founding Project can be found in
 <a href="https://github.com/thetechxplore/SystemdBot">another repository</a>

 You can contribute whatever you want to improve the bot with additional features